-To download the thick client from CC-SG:
+- To download the thick client from CC-SG: - 1.
+Launch a web browser and type this URL: http(s)://<IP_address>/install where <IP_address> is the IP address of the CC-SG.

-- Launch a web browser and type this URL: http(s)://<IP_address>/install where <IP_address> is the IP address of the CC-SG. - If a security warning message appears, click Start to continue the download - 2.
+- If a security warning message appears, click Start to continue the download. - 2.
 When the download is complete, a new window in which you can specify the CC-SG IP address opens. - 3.
 Type the IP address of the CC-SG unit you want to access in the IP to Connect field.
 Once you have connected, this address will be available from the IP to Connect drop-down list.
 The IP addresses are stored in a properties file that is saved to your desktop. - 4.
-If the CC-SG is configured for secure browser connections, you must select the Secure Socket Layer (SSL) checkbox.
-If the CC-SG is not configured for secure browser connections, you must deselect the Secure Socket Layer (SSL) checkbox.
-This setting must be correct or the thick client will not be able to connect to CC-SG. - To check the setting in CC-SG: Choose Administration > Security.
-In the Encryption tab, look at the Browser Connection Protocol option.
-If the HTTPS/SSL option is selected, then you must select the Secure Socket Layer SSL checkbox in the thick client's IP address specification window.
-If the HTTP option is selected, deselect the Secure Socket Layer SSL checkbox in the thick client's IP address specification window.

-5. Click Start.

-- A warning message appears if you are using an unsupported Java Runtime Environment version on your machine.
-Follow the prompts to either download a supported Java version, or continue with the currently installed version. - 6.
-The login screen appears. - 7.
-If the Restricted Service Agreement is enabled, read the agreement text, and then select the I Understand and Accept the Restricted Service Agreement checkbox. - 8.
+Click Start. - A warning message appears if you are using an unsupported Java Runtime Environment version on your machine.
+Follow the prompts to either download a supported Java version, or continue with the currently installed version. - 5.
+The login screen appears. - 6.
+If the Restricted Service Agreement is enabled, read the agreement text, and then select the I Understand and Accept the Restricted Service Agreement checkbox. - 7.
 Type your Username and Password in the corresponding fields, and then click Login to continue.